shawlab-moffitt/DRPPM-EASY-CCLE-Integration/README.md

    * These new groups 1 and 2 will be used for the downstream analysis
 3. The new groups can be labeled here
 4. The new meta table that is generated and shown may be names and downloaded for further use

+The corresponding tabs are idenctical to the tabs in the original DRPPM EASY Integration app where more information on those features can be found [here](https://github.com/shawlab-moffitt/DRPPM-EASY-Integration).